Maine Home Connection

 Along the famous rock-bound coast of Maine are lighthouses, sandy beaches, quiet fishing villages and thousands of offshore islands, including the Isles of Shoals, which straddles the New Hampshire border.

 Jagged rocks and cliffs and thousands of bays and inlets add to the rugged beauty of Maine's coast.
 Just inland, by contrast, is the view of sparkling lakes, rushing rivers, green forests and towering mountains.
+This visual contrast of forested slopes sweeping down to the sea has been aptly summed up by American poetess Edna St. Vincent Millay of Rockland and Camden, Maine in "Renascence":

 "All I could see from where I stood